ubports/docs.ubports.com/userguide/install.rst

 If the device not detected on Linux and packages other than snap, you might be missing **udev-rules**.

-1. See if cat ``/etc/udev/rules.d/51-android.rules`` exists and contains the rules below.
-If not, add them to the file and run
-   ``sudo service udev restart`` or
+1. See if ``/etc/udev/rules.d/51-android.rules`` exists and contains the rules below.
+If not, add them to the file and run ``sudo service udev restart`` or
    ``sudo udevadm control --reload-rules && udevadm trigger``.